-Staff documents the significant discussion and actions of the board in written minutes.
-Minutes are approved by the Board at the subsequent regular meeting.
+Staff documents the significant discussion and actions of the board in written meeting summaries.
+Meeting summaries are approved by the Board at the subsequent regular meeting.

 Guiding Principles for the Chehalis Basin Strategy

 The Board adopts the following statement of principles to guide development of the Chehalis Basin Strategy.
 These will be refined and replaced by a comprehensive Strategy to be developed through work with a broad range of interests and agencies, and adopted by the Board.